 How Long to Smoke Chicken Breast

-Smoking chicken breast takes approximately 1 hour.
-As always, I recommend smoking to temperature and not to time.
-Invest in a good, reliable meat thermometer to help you keep track of the temperature of your meat throughout the smoking process.
+Smoking chicken breast takes approximately 1 hour of cook time.
+As always, I recommend smoking the chicken to temperature and not to time.
+Invest in a good, instant-read meat thermometer to help you keep track of the temperature of your meat throughout the smoking process.
 I would definitely say that not using a good thermometer is the #1 reason for dry or undercooked chicken breasts.

 Keep an eye on your chicken while it is on the smoker.
 Remove the chicken breast when the internal temperature reaches 160 degrees F (remember to stick your meat thermometer in the thickest portion of the meat), then allow the meat to come to 165 while tented with foil.
 The whole process will likely take anywhere from 50 to 90 minutes, depending on the chicken, what type of smoker you’re using, and the consistency of the heat.